ynput/ayon-harmony/client/ayon_harmony/api/README.md

 ### Work files

 Because Harmony projects are directories, this integration uses `.zip` as work file extension.
 Internally the project directories are stored under `[User]/.ayon/harmony`.
-Whenever the user saves the `.xstage` file, the integration zips up the project directory and moves it to the Avalon project path.
+Whenever the user saves the `.xstage` file, the integration zips up the project directory and moves it to the AYON project path.
 Zipping and moving happens in the background.

 ### Show Workfiles on launch